Apple II accelerators: Apple IIc Plus motherboard

 Apple Computer licensed the cache based accelerator design from Zip Technologies for their design of the Apple IIc Plus.
 This enabled the computer to run 4 times faster than its 1 MHz predecessor, the Apple IIc.
 Rather than using a monolithic System in Package design of the Zip Chip, which may have caused overhead clearance problems as well as added cost to the compact Apple IIc Plus, Apple economically separated the Zip Chip design into its individual components, using off the shelf static RAM chips for the 8 KB cache.

 Overclocking

 In October 2001, Michael J. Mahon, an enthusiast who frequents the Apple II usenet newsgroup comp.sys.apple2, proposed overclocking the Apple IIc Plus.
 Over the next few years, newsgroup members reported speeds ranging between 8 MHz - 10 MHz simply by changing the 16 MHz crystal oscillator on the motherboard to a faster one (the Apple IIc Plus divides the oscillator frequency by four to attain the actual processor frequency).
-Some users with 120ns static RAM cache reported problems attaining 10 MHz while others with 100ns chips were more successful.
+Some users with 120 ns static RAM cache reported problems attaining 10 MHz while others with 100 ns chips were more successful.
 Most were able to achieve 8 MHz.